 Ideals of objectivity and rationality

 All of us are interested in the implications of our field and practice-specific technical analyses for ideals of objectivity.
-In particular, Carole Lee studies the role of concepts of rationality in cognitive science, and the social epistemic features of peer review within knowledge communities; Alison Wylie makes the case for procedural conceptions of objectivity that foreground the pragmatic, social interests that inform inquiry; and Andrea Woody’s work stresses aspects of instrumental rationality in relation to diverse epistemic and practical aims.
+In particular, Carole Lee studies the role of concepts of rationality in cognitive science, and the social epistemic features of peer review within knowledge communities and Andrea Woody’s work stresses aspects of instrumental rationality in relation to diverse epistemic and practical aims.
+Benjamin Feintzeig explores the possibility of giving a single objective interpretation of quantum theories, or whether alternative interpretations are needed for the applicability of quantum theories in different contexts.

 For a comprehensive view of faculty and graduate students in our department with an interest in philosophy of science, as well as a their publications on philosophy of science, please see the following fields of interest pages: